Cuatro (TV channel)

 Cuatro (stylized as cuatro°, "Four") is a Spanish free-to-air television channel that was launched in November 2005.
-Owned by Mediaset España, the Spanish subsidiary of the Italian Mediaset group, it is broadcast on TV frequencies licensed to the previous owner PRISA TV in 1990 and previously used by them for the analogue transmission of their subscription channel Canal+.
+Owned by Mediaset España, it is broadcast on TV frequencies licensed to the previous owner PRISA TV in 1990 and previously used by them for the analogue transmission of their subscription channel Canal+.

 History

 In 1990, Canal+ began broadcasting in Spain, however, due to their license conditions, they could only broadcast six hours on free-to-air television, while accessing the programming for the rest of the day required payment of a monthly fee.
 15 years later, Sogecable, the company that owned the channel at that time, began efforts to change its transmission licence and be able to broadcast 24 hours a day for free.
 In July 2005, the Government of Spain approved the request.

 On November 7, 2005, at 8:44 p.m., Cuatro began broadcasting, replacing Canal+.
 After the launch program Nace Cuatro, the first edition of Noticias Cuatro followed.

 In 2006, Cuatro scored a massive coup by striking a deal with the Royal Spanish Football Federation and Spain's national football team, allowing it to show all of the team's matches, and it also agreed with rival channel LaSexta to share the rights to broadcast the games of general interest in the 2006 FIFA World Cup.
 It snatched this licence from TVE, who had held the rights to the national team's matches for years.
 In 2008, together with satellite platform Canal+, owned by the same company, Cuatro secured the rights to broadcast the UEFA Euro 2008 championship, scoring the highest ratings in the history of Spanish television (since 1992).
 The two broadcasters also won rights to broadcast matches of the 2010 FIFA World Cup.